instamenta/NFT-Social-Trading-System/README.md

     * Select Profile Picture - this is where Users can select their profile picture from list of all the uploaded and owned NFT's by them.

-    * Most Wanted - Variation of the Catalog page accessible for both Users and Guests.
+    * Popular - Variation of the Catalog page accessible for both Users and Guests.
       The NFT's are dispalyed in different order starting from the most expensive and popular.

+    - Also every page except for the login in register there is animated list with all all the subscribtion plans - "Bronze", "Silver" and "Gold" but for now there is no way to subscribe.

 # The website has two parts:

-    * User part - After either Login or Register in the website you will be granted with access to:
+    * User - After either Login or Register in the website you will be granted with access to:
        - your personal profile where you can customize your profile picture, description, username and email to your liking.
        - the ability like and own NFT's uploaded by other users and create and edit your own NFT's.
        - cookie used for authorization.

-    * Guest part - As a guest you are given a lot of freedom, you can visit the homepage, catalog , the most wanted list, detail pages and users profiles but you can't interact in any way.
+    * Guest - As a guest you are given a lot of freedom, you can visit the homepage, catalog , the most wanted list, detail pages and users profiles but you can't like, own, upload, edit or comment the NFT's.